kaustubhbhavsar/animals-10-classification/README.md

 > NOTE: Notebooks may use python scripts to run.

-> NOTE: High RAM is required to run the projects.
+> NOTE: High RAM is required to run the project.
 GPU can make life easier.

 <p align="right">(<a href="#top">back to top</a>)</p>